Music & Performing Arts

-Our beloved specialist teacher, Ms. Liz Thorne, takes pride in alternatively teaching both Music and Performing Arts at Yarra Glen Primary School.
-Using her extended knowledge and experience in both areas, provides a music program that covers all grades and has the capacity to engage, inspire and enrich all students, exciting the imagination and encouraging students to reach their creative and expressive potential.
+Our beloved specialist teacher, Ms. Liz Thorne, takes pride in teaching Music and Performing Arts at Yarra Glen Primary School.
+Using her extended knowledge and experience in both areas, she provides a music program that covers all grades and has the capacity to engage, inspire and enrich all students, exciting the imagination and encouraging students to reach their creative and expressive potential.
 Skills and techniques developed through participation in music learning allow students to manipulate, express and share sound as listeners, composers and performers.
 Music learning has a significant impact on the cognitive, affective, motor, social and personal competencies of students.

 Music learning combines listening, performing and composing activities.
 These activities, developed sequentially, enhance students’ capacity to perceive and understand music.
 As students progress in their study of Music at YGPS, they learn to value and appreciate the power of music to transform the heart, soul, mind and spirit of the individual.
 In this way students develop an aesthetic appreciation and enjoyment of music.